Calcutta High Court

-The Calcutta High Court is the oldest High Court in India.
-It is located at Esplanade Row West, Kolkata, West Bengal.
+Calcutta High Court is the oldest High Court in India.
+It is located at Esplanade Row West, Calcutta (Kolkata), West Bengal.
 It has jurisdiction over the state of West Bengal and the Union Territory of the Andaman and Nicobar Islands.
-The High Court building's design is somewhat based on the Cloth Hall, Ypres, in Belgium.
-It is the oldest high court in India.
+The High Court building's design is somewhat based on the Lakenhal (Cloth Hall) in Ypres in Flanders, Belgium.

 Currently, the court has a sanctioned judge strength of 72.

 History

-The Calcutta High Court is one of the three High Courts in India established at the Presidency Towns by Letters patent granted by Queen Victoria, bearing date 26 June 1862, and is the oldest High Court in India.
-It was established as the High Court of Judicature at Fort William on 1 July 1862 under the High Courts Act, 1861, which was preceded by the Supreme Court of Judicature at Fort William.
+The Calcutta High Court is one of the three High Courts in India established at the Presidency Towns by Letters patent granted by Queen Victoria, and is the oldest High Court in India.
+It was brought into existence as the High Court of Judicature at Fort William by the Letters Patent dated 14 May 1862, issued under the High Courts Act, 1861, which was preceded by the Supreme Court of Judicature at Fort William.
+The court was formally opened on 1 July 1862.
 The building structure was designed by Walter Long Bozzi Granville.